bitsofparag/self-hosted-grafana/README.md

 # Planned (in order)

-- [ ] Alerting settings: Grafana and system related
+- [ ] Alerting settings: system related
 - [ ] Backups for grafana.db and recreating with backups
 - [ ] Log rotation
+- [ ] Email settings for Grafana with alerting enabled
 - [ ] Provisioning with a default dashboard configuration
 - [ ] Provisioning with a default Postgres data source configuration
 - [ ] Nginx + Grafana setup